-Ragged Top: North Gully is a 4 mile lightly trafficked out and back trail located near Marana, Arizona and is only recommended for very experienced adventurers.
-The trail is primarily used for hiking and is accessible from January until May.
+Ragged Top North Gully Trail is a 4 mile lightly trafficked out and back trail located near Marana, Arizona that offers scenic views and is only recommended for very experienced adventurers.
+The trail is primarily used for hiking, walking, nature trips, and birding and is accessible year-round.

 A difficult and adventurous hike to the summit of a remote desert peak Be prepared for lots of bushwhacking, difficult route finding, and steep exposed terrain.
 From the parking lot head directly towards the large north facing gully that ends at the saddle just west of the main summit.
 Follow the path of least resistance.
 After about 1.3 miles of bush whacking you will be in the north gully and a faint game/climbers trail, that will lead you to the main saddle, shoud be visible.
 Once you have attained the saddle, head around to the southwest face of the summit peak until you reach another short steep gully.
 Follow the steep gully to the top.
 Ragged Top Mt contains what may be the last viable population of indigenous desert bighorn sheep to the Tucson basin.
 Humans can negatively impact the population dynamics by intruding upon the sheep during breeding and lambing seasons.
 Breeding season occurs in August and September while lambing occurs during February, so time your hike accordingly.